 Waterproof/windproof pants are essential for this trek.
 We hit several days of snow and rain above 4000m making it incredibly cold.
 These pants were also a life saver at night when the teahouses were cold and the sun had set.
 I could layer them over my thermals while having dinner or reading my book.
 I bought these in Kathmandu for $10.

 I like having a separate clean outfit to sleep in each night.
-I personally like an oversized long sleeve cotton t-shirt that I bring from home and fleece leggings which can be purchased in Kathmandu for $5.
+I personally like an oversized long sleeve cotton t-shirt that I bring from home and leggings.
 At high altitude (over 5000m), I wore my thermals to sleep.

-I had three ankle socks and three heavy socks for trekking.
+I had three ankle socks with me.
 I kept one pair of ankle socks to wear at night that way I didn’t have smelly wet socks on when I went to sleep.
 If your socks get smelly, you can hand wash them during the day and dry them by the fires in the teahouses at night.

 I bought a pair of liner socks in Kathmandu for $13, but they were really hard to find.
 I recommend buying them in advance.
 You only need these for the days you will be wearing your mountaineering boots.
 I layered them under my socks for extra warmth and my toes never got cold.